-- Control wildfire to the extent practical through forest management activities, prescribed burning, and other management actions. - Use local air quality measures, not Salt Lake County or other region, to determine when conditions are appropriate for prescribed fire.
+- Control wildfire to the extent practical through forest management activities, prescribed burning, and other management actions. - Use local air quality measures to determine when conditions are appropriate for prescribed fire.

 Consider designating conditions or areas that specifically allow UAV and UAS flights, considering safety, disturbance to humans or wildlife, privacy concerns, potential benefits, and federal law.